Maximka1993271/Password-Generator-Python/README.md

 ## 🚀 What's New in v4.0

 ### 🔒 Master Password Protection
 Set a **master password** to protect access to the entire program.
-SHA-256 hashed with 5 attempts before lockout.
+PBKDF2 hashed (100,000 iterations, 32-byte salt) with 5 attempts before lockout.

 ### ✅ File Integrity Verification
 Automatic `.sha256` checksum creation when saving files and verification when opening them.
 Prevents tampering.